flano-yuki/draft-yuki-ntp-dns-record/draft-yuki-ntp-dns-record.md

 {::boilerplate bcp14-tagged}

 # NTP Resource Record
-The NTP Resource Record (NTP RR) is a SVCB-compatible RR type, as defined in [RFC9460].
+The NTP Resource Record (RR type code TBD) is a SVCB-compatible RR type, as defined in [RFC9460].
 It uses the same RDATA wire format as the SVCB RR, but its semantics are specialized for discovery and configuration of Network Time Protocol (NTP) services.

 ## example